 BotSlayer is designed as a crowdsourcing platform: in exchange for the free service, the system provides anonymous data back to our lab for research, in a way that is compliant with Twitter’s terms and guidelines.
 The data will aid in the study and early detection of social media manipulation phenomena.

-Getting the Software (Currently in Alpha-Testing by Invitation Only)
+Getting the Software (Currently in Beta-Testing)

 You have two installation options: